WordOps/docs.wordops.net/docs/commands/site.md

 wo site create site.tld --proxy=127.0.0.1:3000
 ```

 This will create proxy site site.tld with proxy destination as 127.0.0.1:3000.
 Port is optional.
-Default port : 80.
+Default port: 80.

 ### WordPress